pulcams/aco/README.md

 Thorough documentation is in our network share.

 ####jinn.py
 This Python bottle app will retrieve any missing data and get MARCXML for the items in a given batch picklist.

+Generally...
+* export batch from MS Access using the handy form (see screenshot below)
+* go to the app's URL and follow the steps given there
+* deliverables will be a single zip file to be moved to the designated batch folder on our share

-On Linux (Ubuntu)...
+If running locally on Linux (Ubuntu)...
 * `cp aco.cfg.template aco.cfg`
 * fill in aco.cfg
-* export batch from MS Access using the handy form (see screenshot below)
-* go to the app's URL and follow the steps given there.
-(If running locally, cd into the aco dir and run `python jinn.py`.)
+* cd into the aco dir and run `python jinn.py`
-* deliverables will be a single zip file to be moved to the designated batch folder on our share

 ####Requires
 * [bottle](http://bottlepy.org/docs/dev/index.html)